TheKangChen/nvim0/README.md

 A **zero-plugin** Neovim configuration derived from my main setup to push myself to *git good* on native Vim/Neovim features without relying on plugins.
 Despite its simplicity, this config is still completely usable for day-to-day editing ;)

+> [!NOTE]
-**NOTE:** There are no plans to add plugins, only auto commands or custom commands where they make sense.
+> There are no plans to add plugins, only auto commands or custom commands where they make sense.

 ---